mojotech/rails-json-errors/README.md

 # Rails JSON Errors

-Easily display JSON error packets from a rails API in an alert dialog.
+Easily parse and handle json error packets from a Rails API